Hyperbolic inverse problem with data on disjoint sets: Local determination of the first order perturbation

 In this section we prove Theorem \ref{th_main}.
-As we have established the key elements of the Boundary Control method, that is, Lemmas \ref{lem_blago} and \ref{Lem.
-Tataru}, in the present context, the reconstruction of the geometry near $\Rec$ is analogous to the local reconstruction step in \cite{Lassas2012}.
-We refer to \cite{Lassas2013} for the details, and focus here on the recovery of the lower order terms $A$ and $Q$.

-Our proof is based on using the convexity of $\Rec$.
-Let us recall the definition of the boundary normal coordinates.
+Before formulating the geometric step of our proof, that is, Proposition \ref{prop_convergence_to_pt} below, let us introduce some notation.
 Let $\Gamma \subset \p M$ be open.
 Then the boundary normal coordinates adapted to $\Gamma$ are given by the map

 where the cut distance $\sigma_{\Gamma,M} : \Gamma \to (0,\infty)$ is defined by